-War, terrorist attack, political unrest, power failure, climate change, natural disaster and rapid spread of infectious diseases could interrupt our operations by:
+War, terrorist attack, political unrest, power failure, climate change, natural disaster and rapid spread of infectious disease (such as the recent impact caused by the 2019 novel coronavirus) could interrupt our operations by:

-- causing disruptions in global economic conditions, thereby decreasing investor confidence and making investment products generally less attractive; - inflicting loss of life; - triggering large-scale technology failures or delays; - breaching our information and cyber security infrastructure; and - requiring substantial capital expenditures and operating expenses to remediate damage and restore operations.
+- · causing disruptions in global economic conditions, thereby decreasing investor confidence and making investment products generally less attractive; - inflicting loss of life; - triggering large-scale technology failures or delays; - · breaching our information and cyber security infrastructure; and - requiring substantial capital expenditures and operating expenses to remediate damage and restore operations.

-Despite the contingency plans and facilities we have in place, including system security measures, information back-up and disaster recovery processes, our ability to conduct business may be adversely affected by a disruption in the infrastructure that supports our operations and the communities in which they are located.
+Despite the contingency plans and facilities we have in place, including system security measures, information back-up and disaster recovery processes, our ability to conduct business, including in key business centers where we have significant operations, such as New York City, London, England, and Nashville, Tennessee, may be adversely affected by a disruption in the infrastructure that supports our operations and the communities in which they are located.
 This may include a disruption involving electrical, communications, transportation or other services we may use or third parties with which we conduct business.
 If a disruption occurs in one location and our employees in that location are unable to occupy our offices or communicate with or travel to other locations, our ability to conduct business with and on behalf of our clients may suffer, and we may not be able to successfully implement contingency plans that depend on communication or travel.
 Furthermore, unauthorized access to our systems as a result of a security breach, the failure of our systems, or the loss of data could give rise to legal proceedings or regulatory penalties under laws protecting the privacy of personal information, disrupt operations, and damage our reputation.